jeffreyleblanc/linux-knowledge/vnc--basic-connections.md

 $ firefox
 ```

-## To Integrate
+## Alternatives to investigate

+* It's worth noting that in the above we are forking a new wm for the vnc connection, not sharing the one at say tty2
-* Tiger VNC looks more feature rich.
+* Tiger VNC looks more feature rich as server.
 See <https://wiki.archlinux.org/title/TigerVNC>
+* We could try X11 over ssh for some cases (google "How to forward X over SSH to run graphics applications remotely?")
+* Spice or RDP would be nice, but they seem to either work well only with virtual machines or windows